NeodymiumFerBore/wiki-pages/docs/Network/port_knocking.md

 If you find any error in this configuration, please open an issue on [my GitHub]({{ config.repo_url }})!

-??? abstract "Click to reveal the iptables port kocking configuration with comments"
+??? abstract "Click to reveal the iptables port knocking configuration with comments"

     ```sh
     *filter